 The United States has endured for over two hundred years in large part due to the leadership skills of our great American presidents.
 Though we may not agree with every policy decision or military choice, what we can agree on is that overall America is able to make it because on the whole our presidents have been the leaders that we needed.

 It’s easy to think that the leadership qualities of these men are far away, that they’re not relatable to the average businessperson.
 Nothing could be further from the truth.
-There are real world, actionable steps that you can take from these history lessons.
+There are real-world, actionable steps that you can take from these history lessons.
+These lessons can tremendously help you grow personally as well as professionally.

 Let’s start off with the first founding father.
 Washington definitely had his issues (not the least of which is that he owned slaves), but he’s been canonized in the annals of our collective imagination for a reason.
 For everything, Washington practiced an incredible amount of humility.